 CHATEAU-BIBLIO Episode No. 1: Luke Edward Hall, Chateau Orlando Co-Founder and Creative Director

-Welcome to CHATEAU-BIBLIO: Chateau Orlando’s new series of book-focused interviews hosted by our Co-Founder and Creative Director Luke Edward Hall.
+Welcome to CHATEAU-BIBLIO: Chateau Orlando’s new series of interviews hosted by our Co-Founder and Creative Director Luke Edward Hall.

-It’s common knowledge that you can tell a lot about someone from the books on their bookshelves.
+It’s common knowledge that you can tell a lot about someone from their bookshelves.
 Plus, you know what John Waters said about people who don’t have any in their homes...
 With this series Luke plans to interview some of his favourite people with the hope of learning more about their reading habits, best-loved characters and desert island books.
 For Luke, the books he loves he holds close like talismans because they are full of inspiration, power and magic.
 Expect a new episode every few months...